 Have you ever instructed your child and/or team, yelling “Run”, “Get into Space”, “Pass”, “Dribble”, “Keep scoring and I’ll buy you anything” …the list could be endless.
 If you’ve done this, you’re not helping.
 We should empower our child to take ownership of their developmental process and enjoyment in sport.
-When athletes become dependent on external feedback, they do not learn to use appropriate sensory feedback characteristics, so they could delays in skill development.
-Spectators and parents who consistently provide performance feedback to athletes may be, in fact, hindering their performance (Blom & Drane, 2008).
+When athletes become dependent on external feedback, they do not learn to use appropriate sensory feedback characteristics so they could delay in skill development.
+Spectators and parents who consistently provide performance feedback to athletes may be, in fact, hindering their performance.
 A child can perceive their success in the sport in many different forms, not solely by wins and losses.
-Parents can aid this perceived success by positive reinforcement.
+Parents can aid this perceived success through positive reinforcement.
 Stop instructing and start encouraging.
 Do we want our son and/or daughter to become dependent on us during a soccer game?
 Let them play.

 The sporting influencer(s) has an opportunity and a choice to reinforce positive or negative feedback and support their respective son and/or daughter.
-This element of social-support is heavily linked with the amount of enjoyment a child perceives for a particular sport.
-If parent(s) continue being negative towards their child performances, he/she will naturally lose confidence and motivation to further participate and create higher anxiety towards the sport performance.
+This element of social-support is heavily linked to the amount of enjoyment a child perceives for a particular sport.
+If the parent(s) continue being negative towards their child performances, he/she will naturally lose confidence and motivation to further participate and create higher anxiety towards the sports performance.
 It’s imperative that parents have an open-mindedness to learn and change their beliefs.

 Before Competition: After Competition:

 - I love you I love you